jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ```

 MaltExtract results were viewed using [MEx-IPA](https://github.com/jfy133/MEx-IPA).
-The results files for this analysis ar are stored in the MEx-IPA GitHub
+The results files for this analysis are are stored in the MEx-IPA GitHub
 repository.